 There are no death duties, estate duties or inheritance taxes, capital gains taxes or value added taxes on foreign domiciled estates.
 The Ecclesiastical Court charges its fees based on the value of the estate.
 The value of the estate is always taken as the gross value (i.e. before deduction of debts and liabilities) of worldwide assets on a first proving in Guernsey but of Guernsey assets only on a second or subsequent proving or if there is a Will dealing only with Guernsey assets.

-By way of guidance the Ecclesiastical Court charges its fees on a sliding scale where for an estate of £20,000 a fee of £59 will be charged, for an estate of £80,000 a fee of £155 will be charged and for amounts over £80,000 add for each additional £10,000 or part thereof, £35.
+By way of guidance the Ecclesiastical Court charges its fees on a sliding scale of approximately £35 per £10,000 of the gross value of the personal estate (capped at a total fee of £100,000 - which will assist very significant estates).
 There are small charges for certified copies, powers of attorney, oaths, deeds of renunciation, the details of which can be provided on request.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.